 At our home, we have three aquariums and all of them are covered.
 In fact, we rarely had a tank that we didn’t cover because I and my dad, personally like to have a covered fish tank.

-Now as I discussed for the closed fish tank.
+Now, for the open fish tank.
 It has many aquascaping opportunities because you can even choose plants that grow out of the water (there’s no lid or cover to block it).

 And if you have seen the beautiful aquariums online then mostly they are the open ones, isn’t it?

-But I would only recommend them if you are a little experienced in this hobby and really concerned about your fish tank aesthetic.
+But I would only recommend them if you are a little experienced in this hobby and you are really concerned about your fish tank aesthetic.

 Long story short, whatever you do make sure that you taking the proper care of your fish along with not disturbing the beauty of your tank.

 Should I Cover My Fish Tank At Night?